saha-rajdeep/serverless-lab/SERVERLESSLAB-README.md

 3. Create a role with the following properties.
     * Trusted entity – Lambda.
     * Role name – **lambda-apigateway-role**.
     * Permissions – Custom policy with permission to DynamoDB and CloudWatch Logs.
 This custom policy has the permissions that  the function needs to write data to DynamoDB and upload logs.
-Note the Amazon Resource Name (ARN) of the role for later use.
     ```json
     {
     "Version": "2012-10-17",